Alfakynz/PackWize/README.md

 ## To Do

-- Make a `dist` folder for exported files ✅ (only with Go version)
+- Make a `dist` folder for exported files ✅
-- Make configurations dir for `packwize init`
+- Make configurations dir for `packwize init` ✅
 - Documentation (website)
+- Add the --modrinth --curseforge options to add a mod from a diferent launcher
+- Add the --output-dir and --name options to generate a diferent file in a diferent location